Fågelsta: History

 Fågelsta grew around a railway line between Hallsberg and Mjölby, which began operations in 1873.
 One terminus of the narrow-gauge heritage railway Wadstena Fogelsta Järnväg is in Fågelsta, the other being in Vadstena.
 This railway was once part of Mellersta Östergötlands Järnväg.
 The station building was demolished in 1981.

 There used to be two grocery stores in town.
 Both were equipped with gasoline pumps.
 There was also a hotel with a dining room and café.
 These businesses were all tied to the railway.
 The buildings have mostly been demolished over time, the last in conjunction with the expansion of the railway between Mjölby and Hallsberg.
 The building which formerly housed a Konsum, now closed, is still standing.

 In the middle of the 20th century the town had a tailor, cobbler, and a small bank office which was open a few evenings each week.
-There was also a taxi, a local representative of the government (vaguely equivalent to a sheriff), and a fire station with two engines manned by volunteers.
+There was also a taxi, a local representative of the government (vaguely equivalent to a sheriff), and a fire station with two engines staffed by volunteers.